Building a Memory-Driven AI Homelab: DGX Spark, Knowledge Graphs, and 20 Containers From Soup to Nuts

 The Agent-API authenticates to Vault using AppRole with automatic token refresh.
 At startup, it exchanges a Role ID and Secret ID for a renewable token (1-hour TTL, extendable to 4 hours).
 Every API key — Groq, OpenRouter, GitHub, Home Assistant, OPNsense, Cloudflare — is fetched from Vault at runtime.

 OpenClaw gets scoped access through a special endpoint (/api/internal/token) on the Agent-API that mints short-lived Vault tokens with a readonly policy and 15-minute TTL.
-This endpoint is IP-restricted to OpenClaw’s container (10.0.3.87).
+This endpoint is IP-restricted to OpenClaw’s K3s pod network.

 Vault MCP Server